Conradmitchell465/browserd/components/stream-provider/README.md

 Our service supports both [coturn](https://github.com/coturn/coturn) and [Twilio's STUN/TURN service](https://www.twilio.com/docs/stun-turn).
 In the dotenv file, if `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` values are set, our service will attempt to get a turn server from Twilio.
 Otherwise, you can leave them empty to use a stun server or coturn turn server.

+## Electron security

+Our service follows [electron security guideline](https://electronjs.org/docs/tutorial/security) and enables the following behaviors:

++ Enabling [contextIsolation](https://electronjs.org/docs/tutorial/security#3-enable-context-isolation-for-remote-content), which allows scripts running in the renderer to make changes to its javascript environment without worrying about conflicting with the scripts in the electron API or the preload script.
++ Blocking [mouse middle-clicking](https://www.blackhat.com/docs/us-17/thursday/us-17-Carettoni-Electronegativity-A-Study-Of-Electron-Security-wp.pdf), which opens a new window and makes our remote input stop working.
++ Disabling popup dialog for file downloading (when clicking on a link) so that it doesn't interfere with the streamer window.
++ Displaying warning about using [insecure http protocol](https://electronjs.org/docs/tutorial/security#1-only-load-secure-content) or when the streamer window [navigates to a new origin](https://electronjs.org/docs/tutorial/security#12-disable-or-limit-navigation), which is different from the `SERVICE_URL`.

 ## Running

-How to get the stream-consumer up and running. ⚙
+How to get browserd up and running. ⚙

 ### Docker
-> Note: Your `.env` file should be in the stream-consumer package directory (next to `package.json`) - for more details see the
+> Note: Your `.env` file should be in the stream-provider package directory (next to `package.json`) - for more details see the
 [Configuration](#configuration) section above.

 You'll need [docker](https://docs.docker.com/install/) to build and run.
 Once you have it, you can build and run:

 ```
 # build the container (and source)
-docker build . -f packages/stream-consumer -t browserd-consumer:local
+docker build . -f components/stream-provider -t browserd-provider:local

 # run
-docker run -it --env-file ./packages/stream-consumer/.env browserd-consumer:local
+docker run -it --env-file ./components/stream-provider/.env browserd-provider:local
 ```

 ### Locally

-> Note: Your `.env` file should be in the stream-consumer package directory (next to `package.json`) - for more details see the
-[Configuration](#configuration) section above.
+> Note: Your `.env` file should be in the project directory (next to `package.json`) - for more details see the [Configuration](#configuration) section above.

 You'll need [`Node LTS (v10.x.x)`](https://nodejs.org/en/) and `npm` (bundled with the node installer`) to build and run.
 Once you have